hl7dk/kl-gateway/input/pagecontent/index.md

 - Matter of interest observations have a timestamp for the observation

 #### Encounters
-Information about the encounters referenced from conditions, care plans, and area observations to hold the follow-up dates.
+Information about the encounters referenced from conditions and care plans to hold the follow-up dates.
 The encounter must contain the expected start date of the next follow-up.

 All referenced encounters from other resources in a report must also be included.